Emergency Items such as water, radio, and flashlights

 Living Within Your Means By Using a Budget

-It’s no secret that prepping can cost money that currently isn’t part of your budget.
-In most situations, people think they don’t have the funds available to spend to get properly prepared for an emergency.
+It’s no secret that prepping can cost money that may not currently be part of your budget.
+In most situations, people think they don’t have the funds available to spend to get adequately prepared for an emergency.

-If things are tight, but you want to be able to prepare, you’ll have to reevaluate your budget and set some new goals regarding what is a need vs want, and adjust the budget accordingly.
-We all need to learn budgeting skills and use some self-discipline to live within our own budget each month.
+If things are tight but you want to be able to prepare, you’ll have to reevaluate your budget, set new goals regarding what you need vs. what you want, and adjust the budget accordingly.
+We all need to learn budgeting skills and use some self-discipline to live within our budget each month.

 That might mean skipping eating out as often, dropping that movie night out for a while, taking a shorter vacation or one that’s closer to home, buying tuna instead of salmon, etc.

-Again, it really comes down to true needs and not falling prey to wants.
-Any extra money that is saved, you’ll be able to use on supplies that you may need
+Again, it comes down to actual needs and not falling prey to wants.
+You can use any extra money saved to purchase supplies you may need.

 Collecting the Necessary Supplies

 There are so many choices for the supplies that you could gather to cover a wide range of emergency scenarios.
-While that might not be what you want to hear, we’ll take a look at the supplies that will be vital.
+While that might not be what you want to hear, we’ll look at the vital supplies.

-• First, you need to look at supplies that will take care of your most basic needs.
-That includes food, water, safe shelter, clothing, and medical supplies.
+• First, you need to look at supplies that will meet your most basic needs.
+These include food, clean water, safe shelter, clothing, and medical supplies.

-• You’ll want to stock a supply of food for each family member in your household that could support their needs initially for at least a few days, then you can add to that so you have a month or two, possibly longer if you have the space and financial resources.
-This might sound too demanding, but remember, you don’t need to gather it all at one time.
+• You’ll want to stock a supply of food for each family member in your household that could support their needs, initially for at least a few days.
+Then, you can add to that so you have a month or two, possibly longer if you have the space and financial resources.
+This might sound too demanding, but remember, you don’t need to gather it all simultaneously.

 • You can buy a little bit over time.
-Consider stocking up on foods that are dehydrated or freeze dried since they take up less space.
-They also last for many years without spoiling.
-I’ve seen an increase in the cost for freeze dried products the past year or so, so it may be prudent to focus on dehydrated foods for the time being.
+Consider stocking up on foods that are dehydrated or freeze-dried since they take up less shelf space and their shelf life will last for many years without spoiling.
+I’ve seen an increase in the cost of freeze-dried products over several years, so it may be prudent to focus on dehydrated foods or canned goods for now.

 Have the Right Amount of Food and Water on Hand

-While you can go about three weeks without having any food in your belly, your body will only function for around 3 days without water before starting to shut down.
+While you can go about three weeks without food in your belly, your body will only function for around three days without water before starting to shut down.

 Part of the role of preparedness is learning how to be more self-reliant.
-There are two aspects of self-reliance I’d like to discuss with you.
-One, if you don’t already have a garden on your property you should plan to start one.
+I’d like to discuss two aspects of self-reliance with you.
+One, if you don’t already have a garden on your property, you should plan to start one to supplement your food supply.
 There are so many fruits and vegetables that you can grow on your own to help supplement what you purchase at your local grocery store.

 Mark and I have had an active garden for over 50 years.
-We’ve learned that some plants are much easier to grow, and others give us challenges.
+We’ve learned that some plants are much easier to grow, and others challenge us.
 One plant that has been a staple for us has been tomatoes.
-We love to eat tomatoes with so many meals, especially BLT’s.
-This past summer we planted extra tomato plants so we could share the harvest with neighbors who we knew were having some health issues such that gardening wasn’t possible.
+We love to eat tomatoes with so many meals, especially BLTs.
+This past summer, we planted extra tomato plants so we could share the harvest with neighbors who we knew were having some health issues that made gardening impossible.

-We also canned corn, green beans, peas, and other veggies right from the garden.
-It was a time that we knew our children were getting a healthy variety of foods, and we did do on a limited budget.
-Canning, if done right by having the proper supplies and acquiring the products to be canned during the peak of the harvest season, can certainly save some meal prep costs and provides you with the comfort and confidence of growing much of your own food.
+We also canned corn, green beans, peas, and other veggies from the garden.
+At that time, we knew our children were getting a healthy variety of foods, and we did so on a limited budget.
+Canning, if done right by having the proper supplies and acquiring the products to be canned during the peak of the harvest season, can certainly save some meal prep costs and provide you with the comfort and confidence of growing much of your own food.

-We have extended family members who also have made canning meat part of their annual food storage plan.
-They have purchased half a beef, a full pig, and also added venison from their kid’s successful hunting trips.
-With the current high prices for meat of all kinds, this really is a smart move on their part.
+We have extended family members who have also made canning meat part of their annual food storage plan.
+They have purchased half a beef and a whole pig and added venison from their kids’ successful hunting trips.
+With the current high prices for meat of all kinds, this is a smart move on their part.

-Humans are meant to drink sufficient liquids each day to keep their bodily functions working.
-If you have several people in your family, think about how much water you’ll have to store.
-Please remember, I recommend 4-gallons per person per day for drinking, cooking, and personal hygiene.
+Humans must drink sufficient liquids daily to keep their bodily functions working.
+Consider how much water you’ll have to store if you have several people in your family.
+Please remember that I recommend 4 gallons of water storage per person daily for drinking, cooking, limited laundry, and personal hygiene.

-Instead of grabbing milk jugs to store your water, consider getting a few 55-gallon water barrels to store your water supply.
-We’ve got some of those, but also have bigger tanks that hold 160 and 250 gallons.
+Instead of grabbing milk jugs to store your water, they will leak over time, trust me.
+Consider getting a few 55-gallon water barrels.
+We used to have some of those, but we gave them to my sister when we moved up north.
+We also have bigger tanks that hold 160 and 250 gallons.

-It will also be important to have enough water-preserver to treat your water so you don’t have to drain and replace it as often.
-If applied in the right portions, Water Preserver will keep the stored water safe for up to 5 years.
+Having enough Water Preserver to treat your water will also be essential so you don’t have to drain and replace it as often.
+If applied in the proper portions, Water Preserver will keep the stored water safe for up to five years.

 Warmth and Dryness

-Staying dry and warm will also be important for your health.
-If staying home is no longer an option and you have to evacuate, pack several pairs of clothes and an extra pair of shoes.
-Make sure that you have plenty of warm clothing and extra blankets for everyone in your family.
+Staying dry and warm will also be necessary for your health.
+If staying home is no longer an option and you must evacuate, as part of your evacuation planning you’ll need to pack several pairs of clothes and an extra pair of shoes.
+Ensure you have plenty of warm clothing and extra blankets for your family.
+There are “emergency” blankets you can buy that are designed to save space, but regular warm blankets will do the trick

 That’s also important if you decide to stay put in the safety of your home.
-If you lose power and can’t properly heat your living space, you’ll need to consider how best to provide enough heat.
+If you experience power outages and can’t properly heat your living space, you must consider how best to provide enough heat.

-There are backup power systems that can run on solar power, and you can consider purchasing a generator.
+Some backup power systems can run on solar power, and you can consider purchasing a generator.
 Just be aware that both still need fuel, whether it’s the sun or gas.

 Stocking Up On Medicine

-There may not be any doctors or prescriptions that can help someone in your family get over an illness after the emergency.
+There may not be any doctors or prescriptions to help someone in your family get over an illness after the emergency.

-Stocking up on medicine that can fight common colds and flu-like symptoms, as well as having plenty of pain relief, will be important.
+It will be important to Stock up on medicines that can fight common colds and flu-like symptoms and provide plenty of pain relief.
 For those in your family who have to take prescribed medications, be sure to maintain an inventory to cover you for a month or two, if possible, just in case.

-Having a first-aid kit for cuts and abrasions will be a smart move.
+Having a first-aid kit with first aid supplies to treat cuts and abrasions will be a smart move.
 Every family needs a quality first aid kit.
-You also need skills to administer the aid needed.
+You also need skills to administer the required aid.
 Consider taking some classes as a family.

-In an emergency any and all the family members can be subject to injury, so we all need some training.
-Make a night with your family and practice using first-aid supplies.
+In an emergency, any and all family members can be subject to injury, so we all need some basic first aid training.
+Spend a night with your family and practice using first-aid supplies.
+Understanding CPR, using a splint or brace, controlling bleeding, and other skills can make a difference during emergencies.

 Protection

-Your personal protection will also be extremely important during a serious emergency scenario.
-While you may never have to use them, it’s better to be safe than sorry.
+Your protection will also be critical during a severe emergency scenario.
+While you may never have to use self-defense measures, it’s better to be safe than sorry.

-Your family’s safety is important, so you’ll want to evaluate how safe your home is.
-Do you have your furnace room clear of any items that may cause harm, like flammable liquids or having clothes or rags too close to the furnace or water heater?
+Your family’s safety is essential, so you’ll want to evaluate how safe your home is.
+Is your furnace room clear of any items that may cause harm, like flammable liquids, clothes, or rags, or too close to the furnace or water heater?

 If you feel it’s appropriate, you may want to turn off the gas to your home at some point.
-If you smell natural gas be sure to turn off the valve outside.
+If you smell natural gas, turn off the valve outside.

-Please keep in mind you may have to have the gas company come and turn it back on, just giving you the heads up.
+Please keep in mind that you may have to have the gas company come and turn it back on.
+I’m just giving you the heads up.

-Learning where it is and how to turn it off is part of a training exercise you can have with your family.
-The same goes for running water that may be flooding a basement, garage, or other living quarters.
+Learning where and how to turn it off is a training exercise you can have with your family.
+The same goes for running water flooding a basement, garage, or other living quarters.

 You should also have a quality fire extinguisher.
-If you already have one, make sure to check the date it was last inspected.
+If you already have one, check the date it was last inspected.
 If it needs to be recharged or a new valve installed, be sure to have that work done ASAP.

 Having a way to communicate is also essential.
-You may find your cell phones don’t work, or you haven’t charged them sufficiently.
+You may find your cell phones don’t work or haven’t been charged sufficiently.

-I also have some walkie-talkies I can use to talk to certain neighbors.
-I also have a hand-crank radio I can use to get the weather and other reports.
+I also have some walkie-talkies I can use to talk to certain neighbors and a hand-crank radio I can use to get the weather and other reports.
 You’ll want to stay informed.
+If you have battery-powered devices like flashlights, be sure to have extra batteries.
+We like solar-powered flashlights that we can charge by placing them on the windowsill.

-If your neighborhood is prone to vandalism during emergencies, you may want to consider some personal protection weapons and take some classes on their proper use.
+If your neighborhood is prone to vandalism during emergencies, you may want to consider purchasing personal protection weapons and taking classes on the proper use of firearms.

 Beware of Exposure

-While most people think that going without water is the worst situation to be in, think again.
-You may last for a couple of days without water, but you’ll only last for a couple of hours if you’re exposed to harsh temperatures.
+While most people think that going without water is the worst situation, think again.
+You may last for a couple of days without water, but you’ll only last for a few hours if exposed to harsh temperatures.

-If you’re left without a home or shelter in a blizzard, frostbite, and hyperthermia are not far behind.
-Direct sun exposure in a hot region is dangerous also.
-Planning ahead by having more than just one location to use is important.
+If you’re left without a home or shelter in a blizzard, frostbite and hyperthermia are not far behind.
+Direct sun exposure in a hot region is also dangerous.
+It’s important to plan ahead by having more than one location to use.

-I have written before about the need to have evacuation plans in place BEFORE the emergency hits.
-You’ll want to have “bug-out bags” or “72-hour kits” ready to grab and go when the time is right.
+I have written before about the need for evacuation plans before the emergency hits.
+You’ll want “bug-out bags” or “72-hour kits” ready to grab and go when the time is right.

 Learning Essential Skills

-While you might have all the right supplies, if you don’t know how to use them or don’t know what to do to overcome an obstacle, those supplies will be worthless.
+While you might have all the right supplies, if you don’t know how to use them or how to overcome an obstacle, they will be worthless.

 One place to start is to check and see if your community offers a CERT course.
 That stands for Community Emergency Response Team.
 Mark and I took the class with some friends a few years ago.

-It proved to be very informative, and from time to time we discuss some of the things we learned.
-They are often taught by your local fire and/or police departments.
+It proved to be very informative, and from time to time, we discuss some of the things we learned.
+Your local fire and/or police departments often teach them.

 Having a Community

-Many preppers think that when an emergency strikes that they should run to their bug-out shelters immediately.
-That’s because they think that people may wreak havoc and attack them at home in order to survive.
+Many preppers think that when an emergency strikes, they should run to their bug-out shelters immediately.
+That’s because they believe people may wreak havoc and attack them at home to survive.

 That could prove to be true.
 However, most of these groups will prey on the weak and those with small numbers.

-Your bug-out location is important to have, but it should not be your first resort.
-Bugging out means that you’re relying on yourself and your family to battle everything that comes your way on your own.
+Your bug-out location is essential, but should not be your first resort.
+Bugging out means you’re relying on yourself and your family to battle everything that comes your way.

 This can be dangerous and deadly.
 It’s a better idea to have a community of friends and family to hunker down with to work together for survival.
-That location may be right where you are and neighbors you know and trust.
+That location may be where you are, and neighbors you know and trust.

 Traveling elsewhere could be dangerous, and possibly not an option.
 Do all you can to stay put and put your supplies, skills, and efforts to work.